audreybrooke/Projects-2017/hw8/README.md

 		which recalculated the w values each time.)
 It is also generally faster than a trie which takes O(input length) to insert since it is not dependent on the size of the input.
-		But, the advantage of quick inserts is lost when it comes to remove.
-An unordered list has O(number of inserts) because at worst the query function would have to check every index of the list to find an item at the end or determine the string was not in the list.
+		But, the advantage of quick inserts is lost when it comes to query.
+An unordered list has runtime O(number of inserts) because at worst the query function would have to check every index of the list to find an item at the end or determine the string was not in the list.
 This is much worse than tries and bloom filters because a trie only needs to to search the length of the string places (probably less than the number of inserts) and a bloom filter determines and checks the hashes in constant